Azure/azure-quickstart-templates/quickstarts/microsoft.machinelearningservices/machine-learning-workspace-cmk-service-side-encryption/README.md

 ---
-description: This deployment template specifies an Azure Machine Learning workspace, and its associated resources including Azure Key Vault, Azure Storage, Azure Application Insights and Azure Container Registry.
-The example shows how to configure Azure Machine Learning for encryption with a customer-managed encryption key.
+description: This deployment template specifies how to create an Azure Machine Learning workspace with service-side encryption using your encryption keys.
 page_type: sample
 products:
 - azure